QubitPi/docker-docs/security/for-admins/hardened-desktop/settings-management/index.md

 {{< summary-bar feature_name="Hardened Docker Desktop" >}}

-Settings Management lets administrators configure and enforce Docker Desktop settings across ennd-user machines.
+Settings Management lets administrators configure and enforce Docker Desktop settings across end-user machines.
 It helps maintain consistent configurations and enhances security within your organization.

 ## Who is it for?